RaviTriv/GameBoy/docs/CPU.md

 # CPU

-## Overview
-The CPU reads and executes instructions from memory.
+The Central Processing Unit (CPU) reads and executes instructions from memory.
+It processes 8-bit chunks of data in a simple fetch, decode, execute cycle.

 ```
 ┌───────────┐      ┌──────────┐      ┌───────────┐